MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-H-Medical-Devices/part-878-General-Plastic-Surgery-Devices/subpart-E-Surgical-Devices/section-878.4460.md

-##### § 878.4460 Surgeon's glove. #####
+##### § 878.4460 Non-powdered surgeon's glove. #####

-Link to an amendment published at 81 FR 91730, Dec.
-19, 2016.

-(a) *Identification.* A surgeon's glove is a device made of natural or synthetic rubber intended to be worn by operating room personnel to protect a surgical wound from contamination.
-The lubricating or dusting powder used in the glove is excluded.
+(a) *Identification.* A non-powdered surgeon's glove is a device intended to be worn on the hands of operating room personnel to protect a surgical wound from contamination.
+A non-powdered surgeon's glove does not incorporate powder for purposes other than manufacturing.
+The final finished glove includes only residual powder from manufacturing.

 (b) *Classification.* Class I (general controls).

 [53 FR 23872, June 24, 1988, as amended at 66 FR 46952, Sept.
-10, 2001]
+10, 2001; 81 FR 91730, Dec.
+19, 2016]